KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     Kevin Marquette
 ```

-We can also write that same query like this to get what we are looking for.
+We can write that same query like this to get what we are looking for.

 ``` posh
     $data | Where first -eq Kevin